sopra-fs23-group-37/server/contributions.md

 5. Updated disconnect delay to ensure wait time for opponents is not excessive (https://github.com/sopra-fs23-group-37/server/issues/159)
 6. Updated rules to better clarify that Ace is treated as 1 (https://github.com/sopra-fs23-group-37/client/issues/164)
 7. Updated websocket service to return the last capture of the opppent with every roundinfo update (https://github.com/sopra-fs23-group-37/server/issues/138)
+8. Return error if a user tries to access a game or lobby with an invalid id (https://github.com/sopra-fs23-group-37/server/issues/168)
+9. Added interactive tutorial screen (https://github.com/sopra-fs23-group-37/client/issues/184),  added information for each tutorial step (https://github.com/sopra-fs23-group-37/client/issues/185), added tutorial prompts (https://github.com/sopra-fs23-group-37/client/issues/190)
-8. Tests for all of the above, bugfixes
+10. Tests for all of the above, bugfixes

 ## Sinthu
 1. Created a prompt when user log in for first time the user is directed tot he rulebook. (https://github.com/sopra-fs23-group-37/client/issues/154